 Er, well, actually, no - in practice there's more to it than this.
 There's a practical limitation as to how far you can lift a column of water: the vacuum you cause in the barrel by lifting the pump handle certainly causes atmospheric pressure to force the water up the pipe - but only to the point where the weight of that column of water equals the weight of the atmosphere pushing down on the surface of the water source.
 It may be shown that (oh, the number of times I've used this handy get-out clause...) the maximum height that water can be lifted is about 34 ft/10.3m, at sea level.
 However, various factors limit this in practice to about 25 ft/7.7m.
-So if the water source is deeper than this, the simple set-up as described above can't cope.
-The answer is to put the barrel deep down into the borehole, or even below the water level, and perhaps add an outlet valve - so forming a so-called "lift & force pump".
-This allows water to be brought up from much greater depths, but the deeper the barrel, the more difficult it is to get at for maintenance.
+So if the water source is deeper down than this, the simple set-up as described above can't cope.
+The answer is to locate the barrel deep down into the borehole or well, even below the water level, when it is termed a "working barrel".

 Deep Well Pumps

 This brings us on to the specialised world of Deep Well Pumps, and the topic merits a more detailed explanation.
 The maintenance of these pumps can be complex, and for a long time I wondered how the sometimes extremely long operating rods were extracted and the valves in the working barrels replaced when they wore out.
 Eventually I was contacted by someone who had experience of this, going back to the early 1960s, and he willingly produced this account of the process.
 Thanks very much to Mike Curtis for a fascinating insight.Pump Priming